Bouncing Back: A Trainable Skill

 It may not be natural at first for many of us to do this.
 Let’s face it; it’s hard to get back in the game when the scoreboard is screaming defeat.
 But it is entirely possible to improve one’s capabilities in this area and slowly but surely over time retrain the brain to bounce back with greater speed and consistency.

-Give it a shot yourself with courses such as:
+Give it a shot by sharing these courses with your employees:

 - Managing stress